This site requires a more recent version of Adobe Flash Player to function properly.

 Huggies & Pull-Ups Baby Care

-Kimberly-Clark Corporation is one of the world's top producers of professional and consumer tissue, baby care non-wovens, female hygiene care, adult incontinence care and disposable healthcare products.
+Kimberly-Clark Corporation is one of the world's leading producers of professional and consumer tissue, baby care non-wovens, female hygiene care, adult incontinence care and disposable healthcare products.
 The company sells its products in 150 countries and maintains manufacturing operations in 41 countries.
 It is one of the top 2 brands in its respective product segments in over 80 countries.

 Products for household use such as consumer tissue, baby diapers, and female hygiene care are sold directly and through wholesalers to supermarkets, mass merchandisers, drug stores, warehouse clubs, and variety and department stores.
 Products for away-from-home use such as professional tissue and medical disposables are sold through distributors as well as sold directly to manufacturing, lodging, office building, food service, healthcare establishments and high volume public facilities.
 Wal-Mart, most recently, accounted for an estimated 13% of Kimberly-Clark's net sales.

-Cellulose fiber, such as kraft pulp or from recycled waste paper, is the primary raw material for manufacturing tissue products.
+Cellulose fiber, such as kraft pulp or recycled waste paper, is the primary raw material for manufacturing tissue products.
 Cellulose fiber along with super absorbent material such as Polypropylene is a primary component in disposable diapers, training pants, feminine pads and incontinence care products.
 Most recovered paper, synthetics, pulp and recycled fiber are purchased primarily from third party suppliers.

 Kimberly-Clark's most popular brands include: Huggies and Pull-Ups in Baby Care; Scott and Kleenex in Personal-Professional Tissue; Depend and Kotex in Feminine Hygiene Care.

-Input inflation and pressure on margins
+Input inflation and currency headwinds putting pressure on margins

 New product launches and increased spending on marketing

 Kimberly-Clark plans to launch new products gradually to create different product segments under the same brand.
-According to company management, the firm's strategic marketing spending is planned to increase faster than sales, primarily supporting product innovations, targeted growth initiatives and overall brand equity.
+According to company management, the firm's strategic marketing spending is expected to increase faster than sales, primarily supporting product innovations, targeted growth initiatives and overall brand equity.
 Research and development and selling expenses are also expected to rise faster than sales to support growth initiatives and to further improve capabilities.

-Strong international growth riding on increasing consumer demand in emerging markets of Asia Pacific, Latin America
+Strong international growth riding on increasing consumer demand in emerging markets of Asia Pacific & Latin America

 How Does Trefis Modelling Work?